Skye-XD/desktop-icons-ng/README.md

 LOCAL INSTALL

 If you are not interested in displaying thumbnails, local install works.
 If you disable apparmor, local install works with full functionality.
+A properly functioning version of apparmor-profiles that contains a new bwrap profile is still in the noble-proposed pocket. you can enable it by following the steps of this [wiki](https://wiki.ubuntu.com/Testing/EnableProposed).

 In Ubuntu Jammy and later, the Ubuntu session is locked and only the default Ubuntu extensions run.
 Ubuntu runs it's own Desktop Icon Extension which is based on the old Gtk3 branch.
 Therefore, locally installing the extension from extensions.gnome.org will not work directly.
 The local install script provided in the repository bypasses this and installs this as a manually installed local extension.
 The default Desktop Icons extension that ships with Ubuntu then needs to be deactivated, and this newly installed one activated.
 It shows up on top as a user installed extension in extension manager.